pingortle/quibble-plus-esm/README.md

 # quibble :heart: esm
 This repo exists to
 - :thinking: minimally reproduce an error observed when using quibble with esm enabled.
-  - *It doesn't even use actual ES `import` syntax, because `require` works better for synchronous module loading in tests.
-However, the test cases show that esm is nevertheless showing up in the callstack*
 - :white_check_mark: demonstrate a workaround

 ## TL;DR

-The solution basically boils down to running this somewhere before your test suite.
-This *should* work with testdouble.js as well.

 ```js
 require('quibble').ignoreCallsFromThisFile(require.resolve('esm/esm'))
 ```

+The solution basically boils down to running this somewhere before your test suite.
+This *should* work with testdouble.js as well.

 ## Running
 - `npm install && npm test` - first time